South Korean reporters could face legal steps in Denmark

 Urup told The Associated Press on Wednesday that reporters were informed in Danish and English “several times” about the ban and asked to delete the videos.

-Urup said that she hadn’t decided when or how many would be reported to the police for violating Danish law, adding “we take this very seriously.”
+Urup said that she had not decided when or how many would be reported to the police for violating Danish law, adding “we take this very seriously.”
 The penalty if convicted is a fine.

 Most Read Stories